 - You lived in California or relied on someone who worked here

-- You are related by blood, marriage, or adoption
+- You are related by blood, marriage, or adoption (spouse, child, parent, or other dependent)

 - You received financial support (money, housing, care)